samanthaccole243/AutomaticPlantWaterer/index.md

  <h1 align="left">
   **Warning**
-   This Project will solve all your plant problems
+   <sub> This Project will solve all your plant problems